 As with any surgery, you will have recovery time.
-Specific post-surgery information is listed below for each type of weight loss surgery we perform, including the diet and lifestyle required by you to maintain success.
+Specific post-surgery information is listed below for each type of bariatric surgery we perform, including the diet and lifestyle required by you to maintain success.

 Gastric bypass surgery (Roux-en-Y)

 Most people stay in the hospital overnight for two days.
 In the hospital, you:

 - You will be asked to sit in a chair and walk the same day of surgery.

 - May have a catheter in your bladder to measure urine output.